Here’s a taste of nostalgia – crunchy, buttery and milky cookies topped with royal icing.

-If you do not want to use food coloring, you can use fruit or veggie powder to color the icing.
+For the coloring, if you do not want to use food coloring, you can use freeze-dried fruit or veggie powder like me.

 The biscuits were so cute and tasty that I made 2 batches over Saturday and Sunday 🙂 My daughter was so pleased to do the piping of icing together with me!